Typos, spelling mistakes, incorrect case or tense, improper heterographs and other grammatical errors can hurt your business.

 Grammatical errors can also completely change your marketing message.
 They might make for hilarious memes, but when they affect your bottom line, the humor quickly disappears.

 Grammarly did an interesting study that found a possible correlation between market share and grammar, pointing out that Coke, which has a greater market share than Pepsi, also has fewer errors in their social media posts.
-Learn more about their “Battle of the Brands” and why grammar matters from Grammarly.
+Learn more about why grammar matters from Grammarly.